Growing Pumpkins In Containers | How To Grow Pumpkins In Pots

 Small pumpkin cultivars are most suitable for container gardening and growing pumpkins in raised beds.
 However, you can also grow giant pumpkin varieties.
 Some of the best ones for growing pumpkins in containers are:

-• The First Pumpkin: This is an heirloom variety that was initially used to feed cows, and in modern times, it is now used to prepare delicious pie pumpkins.
+• The First Pumpkin: This heirloom variety was initially used to feed cows, and in modern times, it is used to prepare delicious pie pumpkins.

 • Lumina Pumpkin: It is similar to the ‘New Moon’ variety.
 Lumina bears white-colored pumpkins that have smooth skin.